Memorial Day Sale: 25% OFF 2 MONTHS Limited Time Sale! πŸŽ‰

 Kill the Newsletter is a free, open-source service that creates a unique email address for each newsletter.
 Emails sent to that address are converted to an RSS feed you can add to your reader.

 The downside?
-Some newsletter platforms (like Substack) have blocked Kill the Newsletter's domains, limiting its effectiveness.
+Some newsletter platforms (like Substack) have blocked Kill the Newsletter's domains, limiting its effectiveness for premium subscriptions.

 Feedbin's Newsletter Feature